How to Remove Ink Stains from Car’s Interior?

 Spray it on the stain then leave it for a few minutes.
 This will allow the hairspray to work on the stain thus making ink removal faster and easier.
 Use a clean, dry towel to blot the stain so that the hairspray and ink stain can be removed.
 Use a white towel as this will reduce the chances of re-staining.
 Make sure that you rub the stain gently while you are using towels.
 Do not use a lot of hairspray as this might make the stain worse.

 Rubbing alcohol.
 Isopropyl alcohol is best for removing ink stains from your leather upholstery.
 Get a cotton swab and dip it into the rubbing alcohol.
 Apply this on the ink stain.
 Use a clean towel to wipe the area.
 If you find that the area is still slightly stained, repeat the process.

 The affected area should be pre-treated with the cleaning product and left to rest for a few minutes.
 Then use a damp microfiber towel to blot off the stain.

-Use these home remedies for removing ink stains in your car’s interior.
+How to remove ink stains from your car’s interior?
+Use these home remedies.
 For deep and tough ink stains, seek the help of mobile auto detailing experts.
 They have the skills, tools, and equipment for quality upholstery cleaning.